tambouri/teletype/docs/quickstart.md

 ## EDIT mode

-Toggle between EDIT and LIVE modes by pushing **TAB**.

-The prompt now indicates the script you're currently editing:
+*SCRIPTS*, a group of up to 6 commands, can be assigned to each of the 8 trigger inputs.
+This is when things get musically interesting.
+To edit a script, we shift into EDIT mode.
+To enter EDIT mode from LIVE mode hit `TAB` (recall: `TAB` rotates through modes in the following order: EDIT, LIVE, PATTERN)

+Where in edit mode a **>** prompt was in the bottom left corner of the screen, in EDIT mode you will see a character indicating which script you are editing:

 * `1`-`8` indicates the script associated with corresponding trigger
 * `M` is for the internal metronome
 * `I` is the init script, which is executed upon scene recall

+You can rotate through these 10 scripts using the bracket keys `[`and`]`.After typing a command into EDIT mode you must press `Return`in order to store it into the highlighted line in your Script.
+The up/down arrows allow you to select different lines to edit.

 Script 1 will be executed when trigger input 1 (top left jack on the panel) receives a low-to-high voltage transition (trigger, or front edge of a gate).
 Consider the following as script 1:

 1:

-    TR.TOG A
+    TR.TOG 1

-Now when input 1 receives a trigger, `TR.TOG A` is executed, which toggles the state of output trigger A.
+Now when input 1 receives a trigger, `TR.TOG 1` is executed, which toggles the state of Trigger 1.

 Scripts can have multiple lines:

 1:

-    TR.TOG A
+    TR.TOG 1
     CV 1 V RAND 4

-Now each time input 1 receives a trigger, CV 1 is set to a random volt between 0 and 4, in addition to output trigger A being toggled.
+Now each time input 1 receives a trigger, CV 1 is set to a random volt between 0 and 4, in addition to output trigger 1 being toggled.

 ### Metronome